solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ## Overview

 Following the addition of FPS to project dependencies, the subsequent step involves creating the initial Proposal contract.
-This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`.
+This example serves as a guide for drafting a proposal to deploy new instances of `Vault.sol` and `Token`, whitelist `Token` on `Vault`, approve and deposit all tokens into `Vault`.
 These contracts can be found in the fps-example-repo [mocks](https://github.com/solidity-labs-io/fps-example-repo/tree/main/src/mocks).
-You can either copy each file in this tutorial into your project or clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repository.
-This tutorial assumes you have cloned the fps-example-repo.
+Clone the [fps-example-repo](https://github.com/solidity-labs-io/fps-example-repo/) repo before continuing the tutorial.

 This proposal entails transferring ownership of both contracts to Governor Bravo's timelock, alongside whitelisting the token, minting tokens to the timelock, and depositing tokens into the vault.